 Everyone will use Titan in a different way.
 We will have a better idea of how specific jobs will use Titan as we continue to build the system.

-Training will be provided on Titan in your region.
-We are currently developing the training materials and schedules for the Service Planning phase.
-Once developed, you can find training information on the Training (hyperlink) page of the Titan website.
+Training will be provided on Titan in your region with each stage of implementation.
+You can find training information on the Training page of the Titan website.